CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 For a printout to be created, the required information must be transferred from the workstation to the printer.
 For copiers, this usually takes place internally between scanner unit and memory.
 An attacker could try to access the memory or listen to the information as it transmits to the printer.

-It should be ensured that the information is erased from the cache after printing (see SYS.4.1.M5 * User Guidelines for Handling Printers, Copiers, and Multifunction Devices * and * SYS.4.1.M3 Planning the Use of Printers, Copiers, and MFPs *).
+It should be ensured that the information is erased from the cache after printing (see SYS.4.1.M5 * User Guidelines for Handling Printers, Copiers and Multifunction Devices * and * SYS.4.1.M3 Planning the Use of Printers, Copiers, and MFPs *).
 If you frequently print or copy information that requires more protection, remember that simple deletion is not enough to prevent deleted data from being restored (see OPS.1.18 Deleting and Deleting).
 Some devices have mechanisms for * secure deletion *.
 This is a deletion function which additionally overwrites the data.
 If such a function exists, it must be activated.
 Otherwise, adequate alternative solutions must be found.

 Whenever possible, steps should be taken to make it harder for an attacker to physically access or expand the hard drives.
 To detect if an attempt was made to expand or manipulate the internal memory, the devices should be sealed.
 In general, printers, copiers and multifunction devices should be set up in such a way that no one can get at them unobserved.